iCharlesHu/swift-experimental-subprocess/README.md

         workingDirectory: FilePath? = nil,
         platformOptions: PlatformOptions = .default,
         input: some Sequence<UInt8> & Sendable,
         output: CollectedOutputMethod = .collect(),
         error: CollectedOutputMethod = .collect()
     ) async throws -> CollectedResult

+    /// Run a executable with given parameters and capture its
+    /// standard output and standard error.
+    /// - Parameters:
+    ///   - executable: The executable to run.
+    ///   - arguments: The arguments to pass to the executable.
+    ///   - environment: The environment to use for the process.
+    ///   - workingDirectory: The working directory to use for the subprocess.
+    ///   - platformOptions: The platform specific options to use
+    ///     when running the executable.
+    ///   - input: The input to send to the executable.
+    ///   - output: The method to use for collecting the standard output.
+    ///   - error: The method to use for collecting the standard error.
+    /// - Returns: `CollectedResult` which contains process identifier,
+    ///     termination status, captured standard output and standard error. public static func run(
+        _ executable: Executable,
+        arguments: Arguments = [],
+        environment: Environment = .inherit,
+        workingDirectory: FilePath? = nil,
+        platformOptions: PlatformOptions = PlatformOptions(),
+        input: some StringProtocol,
+        output: CollectedOutputMethod = .collect(),
+        error: CollectedOutputMethod = .collect()
+    ) async throws -> CollectedResult